Irish Setter(Red Setter)

-The Irish setter was bred to be a tireless and enthusiastic hunter, and she approaches everything in life with a rollicking, good-natured attitude, full of gusto and fervor.
-Given a daily outlet for her energy, she makes a pleasant companion.
-Without ample exercise, she can be overly active inside or become frustrated.
-She is an amiable breed, eager to please and be part of her family's activities.
-She is good with children.
-She is less popular as a hunter than the other setters.
+The Irish Setter approaches everything in life with a rollicking, good-natured attitude, full of gusto and fervor.
+Given a daily outlet for its energy, this breed makes a pleasant companion.
+Without ample exercise, an Irish Setter can be overly active inside the home, and become frustrated.
+This is an amiable breed, eager to please and be part of family activities.
+The Irish Setter is good with children, but can be perhaps be too rambunctious for toddlers.

 The Irish needs exercise, and lots of it.
-It is not fair to take a dog selected for boundless energy and expect her to sit inside.
+It is not fair to take a dog selected for boundless energy and expect it to sit inside.
 A minimum of one hour of hard strenuous games and exertion a day is recommended.
-The is such a sociable dog that she does best living with her family.
-Her coat needs regular brushing and combing every two to three days, plus some clipping and trimming to looks her best.
+Because of this dog’s energy, the Irish Setter is not suited as an apartment dog.
+The coat needs regular brushing and combing every two to three days, plus some clipping and trimming to look its best.

-Suggested tests: DNA for PRA, hip, eye, cardiac
+- Suggested tests: DNA for PRA, hip, thyroid